MicrosoftDocs/memdocs/autopilot/includes/more-info-device-group.md

 Headings are driven by article context. -->

-For more information on creating groups in Intune, see the following article(s):
+For more information on creating groups in Intune, see the following articles:

 - [Create device groups](/mem/autopilot/enrollment-autopilot).
 - [Add groups to organize users and devices](/mem/intune/fundamentals/groups-add).